Pool Safety Saves Lives

 Knowing about pool safety is crucial, especially when your own young children or those of your visiting friends and family use the pool.
 One easy way to remember how to stay safe in the pool is to think of the ABCs:

 - C = Classes

-Read below to learn more about the ABCs of pool safety.
+The ABCs of pool safety.

 - Always use supervision.
 Children should never be in or near a pool unsupervised.
 You should not take your eyes off your children, even for a minute.
 It takes only a momentary lack of supervision to put a child at risk of drowning.
 If you are alone and have to leave the pool area, take the children with you, even if you are just making a quick trip to the restroom or to answer a phone call.
 Additionally, flotation devices should never be used as a substitute for supervision.

 - Designate a "pool watcher."
 If you have a large group or social gathering at the pool, designate a "pool watcher."
 Supply the adult supervisor with a whistle or other device to signify him or her as the person in charge.
 Ensure the pool watcher knows important information in case of an emergency, including emergency phone numbers, and the address of the pool's location to direct emergency response crews efficiently.

 - Install barriers.
 The CPSC strongly encourages all residential pools to have a four-foot fence or other barrier to prevent children from wandering into the pool area.
 All gates should be self-closing and self-latching, and the area around the fence should be free of any tables or large toys that children could use to climb over the fence.
 If your house makes up one side of the barrier, make sure its doors are equipped with alarms.
 In addition to a physical barrier, consider adding another layer of protection to your pool, such as a pool alarm or safety cover.